mmlacak/crochess/docs/source/libcc/ccstrutils.rst

     .. warning::

-        Destination buffer :c:`str__io` must always be zero-terminated (``'\0'``), so that function can determine from where to start appending given string :c:`str`.
+        Destination buffer :c:`str__io` must always be null-terminated (``'\0'``), so that function can determine from where to start appending given string :c:`str`.

     .. warning::

-        Rest of a destination buffer :c:`str__io`, behind that zero-terminating :c:`char` found earlier, must be large enough to store appending string :c:`str`; taking into account :c:`size_dest__d` and :c:`max_len__d`, if given.
+        Rest of a destination buffer :c:`str__io`, behind that null-terminating :c:`char` found earlier, must be large enough to store appending string :c:`str`; taking into account :c:`size_dest__d` and :c:`max_len__d`, if given.

     *Optional* :c:`max_len__d` can be  :c:macro:`CC_MAX_LEN_ZERO_TERMINATED`,
-    if so string :c:`str` must be zero-terminated, and is appended in its entirety.
+    if so string :c:`str` must be null-terminated, and is appended in its entirety.

-    Destination :c:`str__io` after appending string is always zero-terminated.
+    Destination :c:`str__io` after appending string is always null-terminated.
-    Function returns weak pointer to that zero-terminating :c:`char`.
+    Function returns weak pointer to that null-terminating :c:`char`.

     Walking pointer over destination buffer can be used in succession, or in a loop.
-This is so because function seeks zero-terminating :c:`char` in a given destination :c:`str__io`, and returns a weak pointer to the new zero-terminating :c:`char` after appending in that same destination buffer.
+This is so because function seeks null-terminating :c:`char` in a given destination :c:`str__io`, and returns a weak pointer to the new null-terminating :c:`char` after appending in that same destination buffer.

     For instance: